 Virtual engagement has been one of the biggest struggles for event professionals over the past two years, and as the industry moves increasingly towards a mix of in-person and online options, it’s essential to keep things fresh and exciting.
 It’s no long just about distinguishing virtual events from basic webinars, but also about ensuring that remote participants experience the same level of quality as onsite attendees — if the online experience delivers enough value, they might even decide to attend in person next time.

-It’s possible to host successful, profitable virtual events, and being able to do so is becoming increasingly important as most live events are indefinitely on hold.
-With this in mind, here are 40 ideas for virtual events to take inspiration from when planning your next online event.
+It’s possible to host successful, profitable virtual events, and being able to do so is becoming increasingly important as event organizers look to capitalize on remote connectivity with hybrid strategies and year-round event communities.
+With this in mind, here are 37 ideas for virtual events to take inspiration from when planning your next online event.

 1. Real-Time Illustrations During Sessions

 Bringing artists on board to create real-time illustrations — known as digital live scribing — is a great way to engage your audience with a unique type of content.

 These talented illustrators create artwork live as panel discussions go on, providing a graphical representation of the speakers and takeaways that are entertaining, informative, and most importantly, widely shareable/postable.
 These illustrations can also be used in any future marketing materials.